Dogs, Drones And Dangling Sausages: How Drones Can Help Save Lost Dogs

 Do dogs and drones go well together?

 Dogs and drones.
-This unlikely duo is making headlines around the world lately with some unbelievable stories, a few of which we’ll explore here.
-No matter what your opinion is on drones and dogs getting along, people around the world are creatively putting their drones to good use – for the benefit of canine furry friends.
+This unlikely duo is making headlines around the world lately with some unbelievable stories.
+(A few of which we’ll explore here.)
+In fact, some people around the world are creatively putting their drones to good use – for the benefit of their furry friends.

 Haven’t heard about it yet?
 Here are some recent headlines for you:

-As the makers of the world’s most trusted GPS trackers for dogs and cats, we’re for anything that protects the lives of our canine and feline soulmates.
+As the makers of the world’s most trusted GPS trackers for dogs and cats, we’re for anything that protects our furry friends.

 But do drones pose a safety risk to dogs?
 Yes, as we’ll see below.
-In spite of how they may be used to rescue lost or displaced dogs in some cases, let’s look at how drones might not be so helpful for dogs.
+This in spite of how they may be used to rescue lost or displaced dogs in some cases.
+So let’s look at how drones might not be so helpful for dogs.

 Do drones bother dogs?

 Oftentimes, drones can bother dogs (and their parents) more than they can help them.
-Like this story of a Malamute who took down a drone that was harassing them in their own backyard.
+Like this story of a Malamute who took down a drone that was harassing them in their own backyard.1

 Studies have shown that flying drones around animals can result in behavioral changes and increased heart rate, which may indicate stress caused by the sound or sight of the drone.